a-poor/typewrap/README.md

 ## Usage

+### `typewrap.typeCheck`

-There's only one function in the package, `typeCheck`,  a decorator function that checks the function input and outputs against the function annotations.
+A decorator function that checks the function input and outputs against the function annotations.

 Example: